gustavoisidio/montadorRISCV/README.md

-# Montador de instruções para o processador RISC-V
+# Assembler for RISC-V instructions
 ![[RISC-V](https://http://riscv.org/)](outros/image8.png)

 ### Download
 * [MacOS]( https://github.com/gustavoisidio/montadorRISCV/releases/download/0.3/runableMACOS.zip )

-### Instruções (macOS)
+### Instructions (macOS)
-1. Descompactar a pasta runableMACOS.
+1. Unpack runableMACOS.
-2. Executar o script "run.command" para criar os arquivos instructions.txt e instructions.mif
+2. Run "run.command" to create instructions instructions.txt and instructions.mif
-3. Preencher instructions.txt com as instruções desejadas e executar mais uma vez o script "run.command" para que a tradução seja feita.
+3. Add your assembly code in instructions.txt run "run.command" and the translation will be inside of instructions.mif.

 * [Windows]( https://github.com/gustavoisidio/montadorRISCV/releases/download/0.3/runableWINDOWS.zip )

-### Instruções (Windows)
+### Instructions (Windows)
-1. Descompactar a pasta runableWINDOWS.
+1. Unpack runableWINDOWS.
-2. Preencher instructions.txt com as instruções desejadas e executar "run.exe" tradução seja feita para o arquivo instructions.mif.

-#### Instruções testadas e funcionando
+2. Add your assembly code in instructions.txt and double click in "run.exe".
+The translation will be inside of instructions.mif.

+#### Instructions tested and working
+Those unchecked have never been tested and those with "-" are not working as expected

-#### Tipo R
+#### R-Type
 - [x] add
 - [x] sub
 - [ ] sll